John Tolkien (priest): Child sexual abuse allegations

 Allegations of child sexual abuse against Tolkien were first reported to the police in 1994, but no action was taken.
 The allegations were never proven nor was Tolkien convicted.
 He had denied the allegations while he was still alive.
 The Sunday Mercury made allegations against him in an article published soon after his death in January 2003, but was censured by the Press Complaints Commission for presenting them as facts when they had never been proven in a court of law.

 The West Midlands Police began their enquiry and interviewed alleged witnesses after Christopher Carrie, one of the accusers, contacted them in 2001.
-A file was sent to the Crown Prosecution Service in December 2001 and Tolkien was informally questioned in January 2002.
-In February 2002, the Crown Prosecution Service decided not to charge him because of his ill health.
+A file was sent to the Crown Prosecution Service (CPS) in December 2001 and Tolkien was informally questioned in January 2002.
+In February 2002, the CPS decided not to charge him because of his ill health.
 Vincent Nichols, then Archbishop of Birmingham, authorised a payment of £15,000 in an out-of-court settlement to Carrie without admission of liability in 2003 after the archdiocese was sued by him.
-Lawyers representing the archdiocese had concluded that "Carrie is likely to satisfy the (civil) court, Fr Tolkien abused him in the manner he alleges."
+Lawyers representing the archdiocese had concluded that Carrie was "likely to satisfy the (civil) court, Fr Tolkien abused him in the manner he alleges."